MiindedStudio/MekaVerse-random-pictures/README.md

 # MekaVerse-random
-Script for the creation of metadatas and the randomization of images of MekaVerse
+Script for the creation of metadata and the randomization of images of MekaVerse

 ## Step to replay the random :
 1. Create a folder : ``output``